rollmug/directus-mysql-template/README.md

 Once you've done that, you can install this package on your machine by:

-1. CD into your parent directory where you'd like to install this.
+1. CD into your parent directory where you'd like to install this, ie `cd ~/Documents/My-Folder`.
 2. From there, run `git clone https://github.com/rollmug/directus-mysql-template.git`
+3. Navigate into the folder you just downloaded: `cd directus-mysql-template`
-3. Run `cd directus-mysql-template` and then `npm install`
+4. Run `npm install`
-4. Lastly, run `npm start`.
+5. Lastly, run `npm start`.
 The wizard will walk you through the config.

 ### Running Docker Compose